l2plus/imola_module_5_spring_boot/README.md

 *Cost: 1 points.*

 - Implement authentication and authorization mechanism -- done
-- OAuth2 should be used
+- OAuth2 should be used -- done
 - JWT Token should be used

 # Task 4 (Optional)